bitvalues/sh_tlist/README.md

 # shitlist

-> An addon that tracks shitheads with notes so you remember who to avoid.
+> A windower4 addon that tracks shitheads with notes so you remember who to avoid.

 ## Pictures